FranciscoMoretti/site/data/blog/automate-your-job-search.md

 ![JobsParser CLI](/assets/automate-your-job-search/jobsparser_cli.png)

-Note: JobSpy and JobsParser are also compatible with other job boards like LinkedIn, Indeed, Glassdoor, Google & ZipRecruiter.
+_JobSpy and JobsParser are also compatible with other job boards like LinkedIn, Indeed, Glassdoor, Google & ZipRecruiter._

 ### Step 2: Bulk Filtering